No really, see, it says above that this blog post is a 21-minute read!!!

 As for actually creating the Pin graphics, I have a blog post right here: How to Design Beautiful Pin Graphics with Canva

 - Design the Pin graphics.

-- Add the image to your blog post and make sure to write a proper alt description that clearly describes what your blog post is about.
+- Add the image to your blog post and make sure your blog post has a proper meta title and description.

 - Make sure your blog has share buttons (as I mentioned above, I prefer the Sassy Social Share plugin for that)